 PCS also provides notice to the OHA and (when applicable HSO) that (i) PCS has terminated a Subcontractor, or (ii) a Subcontractor has terminated its Subcontract with PCS.
-PCS has thirty (30) days to provide notice to OHA and fifteen (15) days to notify HSO.
-Notice includes an updated Work Report.
+Such Administrative Notice must be made to the OHA & HSO (when applicable) within 30 (thirty) days of receipt of such information.
+Notice includes an updated

+Work Report.
 See above for details regarding the Work Report and the 'Notification of Changes in Circumstance' policy for additional reasons PCS provides notice.